 Several employers, internship supervisors, alumni, students, parents/guardians of students, and personnel working within school systems managed to grace the two-day event held at DoubleTree by Hilton Hotel in Nairobi, Kenya.

 Ashesi University is a private college located in Ghana, West Africa and is one of the finest universities in the continent.
-It has a proven track record of preparing students for leadership and service and considered to be among the top ten best universities’ in Ghana.
+It has a proven track record of preparing students for leadership and entrepreneurship and considered to be among the top ten best universities’ in Ghana.

 Here are five tips when looking for a job according to Sylvia Kunkyebe.

-You need to go through that process of self-discovery and finding out for yourself what you really want to do with the skills that you have gotten in school before plunging head-on into the job market says Kunkyebe.
+You need to go through that process of self-discovery and finding out for yourself what you really want to do with the skills that you have gotten in school before plunging head-on into the job market says Ms. Kunkyebe.

 “First of all, to land anything you need to know you, you need to spend time with yourself and ask yourself what you really want to do and what is driving that, what are your passions and what are your future long-term goals.

 Once you have discovered yourself it then makes sense to reach out to people and start networking.

 “In that networking, you are very particular about the people who can lead you to opportunities that you have identified and are interested in pursuing.
 You need to have people who can show you the ropes on how to get there.
 You also need to network with people who can mention your name at the right time for you to land that job opportunity because you can’t be everywhere and opportunities spring up everywhere so you need people who will be in the right place to recommend you and vouch for you.” says Ms. Kunkyebe.

 3. Be Willing To Start From The Bottom

 Sylvia says fresh graduates always make the mistake of thinking because they were the best in their class plum jobs should be falling on their laps.
 So, you find a fresh graduate who thinks they are going to get a $1000 salary and come with all sorts of expectations.